xbeat/Machine-Learning/README.md

 Early stopping is a regularization technique used in machine learning to prevent overfitting.
 It involves monitoring the model's performance on a validation set during training and stopping the process when the performance begins to degrade.
 This method helps to find the optimal point where the model generalizes well without overfitting to the training data.

+## Calculating Precision from Confusion Matrix in Machine Learning

+Confusion Matrix Fundamentals

+A confusion matrix serves as the foundation for calculating precision and other key performance metrics in binary classification.
+It represents a structured layout of true positives (TP), true negatives (TN), false positives (FP), and false negatives (FN) predictions made by a machine learning model.

 ## Calculating Raptor 2 Engines Needed to Alter Earth Rotation

 Earth's Rotation and SpaceX's Raptor 2 Engines